teeframe/protocol-documentation/src/packets/default-packets.md

 ### Snap Slice

-Sometimes you cannot fit all the items in a single snap chunk due to the snap chunk size limit, so you need to split them into multiple snap slices (and multiple packets). **This is when the Snap Slice comes in.**
+Sometimes you cannot fit all the items in a single snap chunk due to the snap chunk payload size limit, so you need to split them into multiple snap slices (and multiple packets). **This is when the Snap Slice comes in.**

 Snap Slice will be sent with the same current tick, delta tick, and CRC.
 Multiple packets with a snap slice will be sent until full payload (and items) are sent.
 The Snap Slice has two extra fields: **Total Number** and **Current Number**.